Education is for all, not just those lucky enough to get good schooling and all education should be acknowledged.

 This site is structured to make it seem like you are at work.
 You therefore apply for a job here (rather than register), you show your pass to get in (rather than login), etc..
 All education is used to further the goals of society as well as those of each of us personally.
 We feel it is easier to break the work down into small chunks (which we call atoms) in the same way you would break down a task at work.
 You can then build up these small tasks into a bigger achievement - in the same way as you would at work.
 Combining a work environment with one for learning will then make it more relevant and blur the transition between the two.
 Both work and learning should be life-long processes that help you to feel you have value - which, of course, we all do.
 However, current educational methods tend to hide that message for many.
 Here you will be valued.

 This is our attempt to find that way by providing a free, open access site to promote learning.
-The site is free to both learners (which is all of us) and those involved as mentors.
+The site is free to both learners (which is all of us) and those involved as teachers and lecturers.
 The site allows knowledge to be broken down into "atoms" of learning in a way which encourages people to view it in their preferred style; reading, hearing or watching.
 This site is based on three underpinning concepts.

 Learning Style Independence

 The current system of paper qualifications is a mess.
 Paper is fine as a back up, but a good electronic system would be much more enduring.
-This site will record which pieces of learning have been achieved (making monitoring of mentor and researcher performance easier).
+This site will record which pieces of learning have been achieved (making monitoring of staff and student performance easier).
 Later, you will also be able to add scans of existing paper qualifications and get those verified.
 You will then be able to assign temporary views to others, such as potential employers.
 These temporary views will only show those areas of personal information you select and will only last as long as you say they will last.

 Why should we only be credited with classroom achievements?
 Surely, if we complete atoms on hieroglyphics or the correct use of spanners then these should also be recorded.
 Education would then move towards the interests of the individual as well as cover the core knowledge society requires.
 Potential employers and admissions tutors would then get a more detailed and rounded view - something that would benefit all concerned.